jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 - How to solve `NameError`
 - How to solve [AttributeError](./ATTRIBUTE_ERROR.md) by defining variables and functions

-## How to solve AttributeError by defining a Class
+## Solve AttributeError by defining a Class

 A class is a blueprint that represents an object, it is a collection of functions(methods) and attributes.
 Attributes are names which represent a value.
 Methods are functions that can accept inputs and return a value.
 For example we could define a "Human" class with attributes like eye color, date of birth, height and weight, and methods like age which returns a value based on the current year and date of birth.
 Let us explore `AttributeError` with classes.